manolol1/RemoteControl/README.md

 ## Client

-The server receives WakeOnLan packets and shutdown requests.
+The client receives shutdown requests.
 Install it on the device you want to control.

+To receive WOL packets (and react to them), you most likely need to configure some things in your BIOS/UEFI and OS settings.
+If you only need the WOL functionality (only be able to turn the computer on, not off), the client isn't required.

 **Note:** The client's shutdown command should work on most Linux Distributions.
 If you're running it on other operating systems, you might need to adjust it.